What is a 922(g)(1) gun crime?

 The major point is that more guns mean a higher offense level and higher jail time.

-What is the Average Sentence on a 922(g)(1) gun case?
+What is the Average Sentence for 922g1 gun charges?

-- 2020: 56 months in jail;
+• 2020: 56 months in jail;

-- 2019: 58 months in jail;
+• 2019: 58 months in jail;

-- 2018: 59 months in jail; and
+• 2018: 59 months in jail; and

-- 2017: 58 months in jail.
+• 2017: 58 months in jail.

 One important note about these numbers.
 These jail terms are averages for people charged only with a 922(g)(1) crime.
 If the person is also charged with a drug crime or under the ACCA, then the average jail term will be higher.

-Known problems that happen in gun cases.
+Known problems that happen with 922g1 gun charges.

-- Finally, police ask the person questions without telling him he did not have to talk.
+3. Miranda issues: Finally, police ask the person questions without telling him he did not have to talk.
 If his statements are the only facts linking him to the gun, then this too can lead a judge to kick out the case.

 In short, a person in this situation should check to see if he has a defense to the gun case.
-Often times, police will have a slam dunk case.
-When this happens, the person may want to consider a plea deal to lower his jail time.
+This happens when there is little or no evidence showing the person knew about the gun or controlled it.

 Gun Crimes Defense Attorney Genaro Cortez.